rsmp-nordic/rsmp_website/_posts/2023-09-27-french-interest-in-rsmp.md

 ---
 layout: post
 title: "French Authorities Considering RSMP"
 date: 2023-09-22
-image:
-  url: /assets/images/vms_france.jpg
+image: /assets/images/vms_france.jpg
-  attribution: Yannick Maurizot
+image_attribution: "Yannick Maurizot"
 ---

 _French road authorities have contacted RSMP Nordic about possible use of RSMP in France.
 In this blog post, we asked Christophe Damas from [Cerema](https://www.cerema.fr/en) to talk about the French interest in RSMP._